 Trusting the Stable Laws of Marketing

-An extended example, perhaps the best so far, was the Utica Club pastiche of Ernest Hemingway.
-See my Union College and the Time of Schaefer.
+An extended example, perhaps the best I found to date, is the Utica Club pastiche of author Ernest Hemingway: See Union College and the Time of Schaefer.

-And recently, I noted that Champale, a malt beverage formulated to resemble wine, was pitched to Midwest students in 1952 as preferable to a heavier “Brown October brew”.
-The terms nut brown ale, October brown ale, and similar have long been used in poetry to suggest a bucolic, rural atmosphere.
+And recently, I noted that Champale, an American malt liquor, was pitched to Midwest students in 1952 by comparison to a heavier, “Brown October brew”.
+That term, and similar ones such as nut-brown ale, were used in poetic tradition going back centuries.

-Another college pitch appears in annals of The Paper, the student journal of what is now Concordia University in Montreal.
+In 1972 another literary pitch appeared in The Paper, the student journal of what is now Concordia University in Montreal.
 The October 16, 1972 issue contained this ad:

-A literal example of the October brew?
+A literal example of the October brew, therefore?
 Not really, as Labatt 50 has always been pretty pale.
 But the ad illustrates well the “know your audience” rule of marketing.
 Mindful that many Concordians were taking or giving, for that matter, literature classes, the copywriter drew on references to ale in literature.
 This meant, then, English literature, basically.

-Author George Borrow’s formulation was neatly abbreviated by removing “of Englishmen”.
-By this device the line was made more inclusive of women, or not exclusive at any rate.
+The formulation from writer George Borrow was neatly abbreviated by removing his concluding words “of Englishmen”.
+By this device the line was made inclusive of women, or not exclusive at any rate.

-The fourth quotation was the most clever, a device to draw attention to the brand name.
-The quotation is from Robert Browning’s poem One Word More:
+The last quotation was the most clever, a device to draw attention to the name of the beer: